DasenB/PicoStepper/README.md

 }
 ```

-# Hardware
+# Drivers
-For a device the lowest GPIO-Pin number is supplyed as the base-pin.
-The base-pin and the consecutive pins (depending on the driver-type) are then assigned to the picostepper.
-It is not possible to freely choose all individual pins independently.

-Currently only one driver is implemented.
-The `FourWireDriver` is used to control drivers that require a direction-signal (DIR), an inverted direction-signal (!DIR), a step-signal (PUL) and an inverted step-signal (!PUL).
+- The `FourWireDriver` is used to control drivers that require a direction-signal (DIR), an inverted direction-signal (!DIR), a step-signal (PUL) and an inverted step-signal (!PUL).
+- The `TwoWireDriver` is used to control drivers ghat require a direction-signal (DIR) and a step-signal (STEP).

+Currently only two drivers are implemented.
 Other devices can be supported easily by creating a corresponding PIO-program for the signal-generation.
-I plan to do so but pull requests are highly welcome.
+Pull requests are highly welcome.